piccolio/piccolio.github.io/_photos/rolling-on-the-jade-of-the-rodano.md

 title: Rolling on the jade of the Rodano
 image: assets/images/fulls/rolling-on-the-jade-of-the-rodano.jpg
 thumbnail: assets/images/thumbs/rolling-on-the-jade-of-the-rodano.JPG
-caption: a walking tour for the Rodano glacier.
+caption: a walking tour for the Rodano glacier 🏔
 ---